cuberoot-sw/cuberoot-sw.github.com/_drafts/angular-phonecat-tutorial-in-react-js.markdown

 #### JSX
 XML like HTML markup inside javascript is called JSX.
-JSX makes it easy for non-developers (e.g. designers) to edit the components.
+JSX makes it easy for non-developers (for example designers) to edit the components.
 JSX is converted to javascript by the JSX transformer.
 `/** @jsx React.DOM */` comment, signifies a `jsx` file, so JSX transformer can act on it.